MrSosu/progetto-BC/README.md

 Made by Andrea Trianni and Marco Adriani.

-The project folder sare organized in this wa:
+The project folder are organized in this way:

 ## Deliverables
 Contatins the UML diagrams, the slide presentation and the final written report.